angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 * match
 * verify

-I this article we will explore it quite in depth.
+I this article we will explore these in depth showing you how can easily test a your services and components with great flexibility.

 You can find all the examples on [Github](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.spec.ts#L32).